BitBot-Automation/BitPhoton/JOURNAL.md

 Time spent: ~20hrs

 # May 24th
-I started my PCB design, currently my plan is to make it the smallest it can be and use those pre-made aliexpress modules for the sensor and can module to reduce complexity, the biggest challenge right now i think would be the battery but so far i think it's going fine
+I started my PCB design, currently my plan is to make it the smallest it can be and use those pre-made aliexpress modules for the sensor and can module to reduce complexity, the biggest challenge right now i think would be the battery but so far i think it's going fine, a small concern i have is the microcontroller, because if im also able to use an esp32c3 supermini or a xiao esp32c3 that would help a loooot, since it also has a charging circuit (i think) but i'll have to look into it, for now the plan is to make it as simple as it can posibly be to manufacture because i want the software to be my main focus so it's as intuitive as it can be, (it'll also be by far the hardest part hahaha)

 ![Started PCB Design](https://github.com/user-attachments/assets/c6fd79a8-a76c-4122-aba9-b41addc96a1d)